 Stolen data is sold to the highest bidder to create counterfeit cards or make online purchases.
-Since commercial credit cards often have high limits, this can be particularly devastating for companies.
+Since commercial cards often have high limits, this can be particularly devastating for companies.

 “Smaller merchants often don’t have the bandwidth to recover financially from a data breach," says Stephanie Spencer, Treasury Management Product Manager at Huntington.
 “An event like this can be so damaging to a business that some merchants cannot recover.”

-“Selecting a strong merchant services provider within the industry is a must,” Spencer says.
+Because protecting receivables is critical to a business, it’s important to choose a merchant services provider that offers the best possible solutions to help keep this information safe.
+“Selecting a strong provider within the industry is a must,” Spencer says.
 “Businesses need a provider that offers value-added services to help protect, prevent, and detect fraud.”

 Huntington Merchant Services, for example, works with Fiserv to help keep merchants safe from fraud with products such as contactless payments, tokenization, and fraud scoring tools.

 When it comes to commercial cards, Mussio says businesses can take full advantage of fraud mitigation tools with online applications and training to manage their commercial card program.
+These tools can be used to restrict where employee cardholders shop, how much can be spent, and when cards can be used.
+Companies can apply specific expense policies to individual cardholders, which will give program administrators a great deal of control and visibility.

 “Employee misuse is always top of mind.
-Reporting tools allow businesses to monitor where transactions are taking place, who’s transacting, and when.
-That data really helps them make sure that employees are transacting within the constraints of their policy.”
+Reporting tools allow businesses to monitor where transactions are taking place, who’s transacting, and when,” Mussio says.
+“That really helps them make sure that employees are transacting within the constraints of their policy.”

-Virtual cards can provide an extra layer of protection.
-Typically, when you pay a vendor online, they have not only your credit card number but also your expiration date, security code, and address.
-Virtual cards, on the other hand, use randomly-generated, single-use card numbers that become invalid after a transaction.
+Virtual cards can provide an additional layer of protection.
+Typically, when you pay a vendor online, they not only have your credit card number, but also your expiration date, security code, and address.
+With a virtual credit card, a card number is randomly generated, and while it is associated with your actual credit card, the payee doesn’t have any associated cardholder information that could be used for fraudulent purposes.

 Stay one step ahead of credit card fraud